borkdude/blog/posts/oss-updates-jul-aug-2022.md

 Execute Clojure(Script) directly from browser script tags via SCI.
 See it in [action](https://babashka.org/scittle/).

-Scittle got 2 new plugins: one for `promesa.core` and one for `cljs.pprint`.
+Scittle received two new plugins: one for `promesa.core` and one for `cljs.pprint`.
 Also error messages were improved.

 ### [Babashka toolbox](https://babashka.org/toolbox/)